hiftikha/challenge/README.md

 ### Optional (Open Task): Choose your own feature!
 Anything is fair game.
 Paginated scroll, new UIs, adding your favorite 3rd party library, tests… whatever you think shows off your Android skills!

+## Addional Info
+### Project setup
+The only setup needed is to open the project in Android Studio.
+No special project setup required.